Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 That's where the Metro trains, aka GObject Introspection, comes in!

-GObject Introspection is middleware that connects the GNOME Desktop platform libraries written in C using GObject to any language binding like GJS (JavaScript).
-What's really awesome about this is that regardless of your favourite managed runtime, (e.g. JavaScript with GJS, Python with PyGObject), you can import and use the original class that's written in C without having to re-do it or duplicate work that someone else already did to access it in their preferred runtime.
-It builds all the metadata required inside the GObject library (using the annotations from the GTK-Doc comments) so any language binding can share and use it natively via importing the GObject Introspection framework into their specific language, so users can write applications in something they're comfortable with compared to writing complex applications in only C.
+[GObject Introspection](https://gitlab.gnome.org/GNOME/gobject-introspection/tree/master) is middleware that connects the [GNOME Desktop](https://www.gnome.org/) platform libraries written in C using GObject to any language binding like [GJS](https://gitlab.gnome.org/GNOME/gjs/tree/master/gjs) (JavaScript).
+What's really awesome about this is that regardless of your favourite managed runtime (e.g. JavaScript with GJS, Python with PyGObject) you can import and use the original class that's written in C without having to re-do it or duplicate work that someone else already did to access it in their preferred mutual runtime.
+It builds all the metadata required inside the GObject library (using the annotations from the GTK-Doc comments) so any language binding can share and use it natively via importing the GObject Introspection framework into their specific language.
+Users can write applications in something they're comfortable with compared to writing complex applications in only C.

 There's a [few tools that GObject Introspection has](https://gitlab.gnome.org/GNOME/gobject-introspection/tree/master) that makes this possible.
 From the README: